cakeio-unreal/cakeio-unreal.github.io/docs/core-api/file-extensions.md

 	FCakeFileExt TextClone{ TextExt.Clone() };
     ```

-    If we want a clone of the **FCakeFileExt**'s string only, we can use the member function `CloneFileExtString`:
+    If we want a clone of the FCakeFileExt's string only, we can use the member function `CloneFileExtString`:

     ```c++ hl_lines="3"
 	FCakeFileExt TextExt{ TEXTVIEW(".txt") };